LizLian/RelationClassifier/README.md

 # Code structure
 model.py - model implementation for Relation Classifier

-    This model uses relative position encodings to measure the relative distance between entities and each word in the input sentence.
+    This model uses relative position encoding to measure the relative distance between entities and each word in the input sentence.

-    Another feature from the model is mutiple CNN layers as sliding window to recognize bigrams, trigrams etc., following with a maxpooling layer to extract the most important feature.
+    Another feature from the model is CNN layers as sliding windows to recognize bigrams, trigrams etc., following a max pooling layer to extract the most important features.

-    This model also incorporates an input attention layer so that it can compare the entities with with each word embedding.
+    This model also incorporates an input attention layer so that it can compare the entities with with each word embedding to calculate similarities.

     The last layer of the model is a dense layer for outputting the probabilities across all labels.